Diabetes is a disorder of glucose metabolism, and affects every organ in the body

 Control of blood sugar is important in management of diabetic complications.
 Leakage in the retina threatens our central vision.
 Laser treatment is used to “seal” the areas of leakage and to prevent further seepage or hemorrhage.
 Diabetes can also cause blood vessels to grow abnormally, allowing bleeding, scarring, and significant visual loss.

 Annual examinations by an ophthalmologist or other trained eye professional, particularly once the patient has suffered with diabetes for five years or more, are needed to detect diabetic damage early.
-Early diagnosis and treatment have been shown to reduce blindness in the majority of patients.
+Early diagnosis and diabetic eye treatment have been shown to reduce blindness in the majority of patients.

 Diabetics are also at greater risk for glaucoma damage, blood pressure damage in the retina, infections, and slow healing of corneal abrasions, etc.